top of page

 1948 - Henry T. Bergh, Central California Conference Youth Director, started 23 clubs.

-- First Area Pathfinder Coordinators were appointed in Central California Conference.
+- First Area Pathfinder Coordinators were appointed in the Central California Conference.

 - The Pathfinder Flag was created when Henry Bergh asked a coordinator to make the flag using the Pathfinder Emblem designed by John Hancock.
 Since she did not sew, she asked a friend Helen Hobbs to make the flag.